 Should I seed my lawn this spring?

-- The answer, in most cases, is no. For various reasons, fall (August 15th – September 15th) is the best time to seed.
+- Not necessarily.
+For various reasons, fall (August 15th – September 15th) is the best time to seed.
 Lawns with thin turf or bare areas smaller than a foot in diameter will fill in with fertilization and normal spring rainfall.
-Due to the difficulties associated with spring seeding it is recommend that larger bare dirt areas be sodded for best results.
+Due to the difficulties associated with spring seeding it is recommend that larger bare dirt areas be sodden for best results.

 Should I have my mower blade sharpened

 - Of course.
 Mower blades should be kept sharp all year round, but most especially in spring and summer.
 Spring is an excellent time to make sure your mower is performing properly.
 This includes oil and filter change, tires inflated properly, mower deck checked for even cut, and blades sharpened.
 For more lawn care questions, visit our lawn care services page or directly contact us via the form in the upper right side of this post.